This article was published in Australian Dictionary of Biography, Volume 17, (MUP), 2007

 Burnet studied how invisible virus particles attached themselves to the bacterial host cell and how they grew inside it, finally bursting the cell and releasing a brood of progeny into the growth medium.
 He noted how the genetic material of the virus appeared to integrate with the genetic material of the bacterium, and how certain metabolic shocks could extract it again, activating viral growth.
 In addition, he investigated genetic mutations in both bacteriophages and their bacterial hosts.
 This preoccupation produced thirty-two papers by 1937.
 As he would prove to be on other occasions, he was ahead of the times.
 His work preceded by about a decade the studies of the so-called `phage club’, the members of which, led by Salvador Luria and Max Delbrück, used generally similar experiments to lay the foundations of microbial genetics, and thus indirectly of molecular biology.

 Burnet’s interest in animal viruses had been stimulated at the National Institute for Medical Research.
 His first major contribution to the field was to improve and elaborate on Ernest Goodpasture’s technique of growing these organisms in fertile hens’ eggs.
 Burnet worked out how simple mouth or nasal washings could be injected into eggs as a convenient way of isolating a fresh virus.
 He learnt how to grow large quantities of a virus in eggs.
 The present method of producing enough influenza virus to mass-produce vaccines is based on this work.
-Burnet also carried out important studies into poliomyelitis (being the first to show that there was more than one strain, a crucial finding for the later development of a vaccine); many types of pox, including cowpox and mousepox; herpes; mumps; psittacosis; and numerous other viruses.
+Burnet also carried out important studies into poliomyelitis (being the first to show that there was more than one strain, a crucial finding for the later development of a vaccine); many types of pox, including cowpox and mousepox; herpes; mumps; psittacosis; and numerous other viruses and bacteria.

 Microbe-hunting was not Burnet’s main interest, however.
 He wanted to get close to the nature of viral reproduction, and thus to the secret of life.
 Making ingenious use of the membranes surrounding the chick embryo, he developed a novel method of quantifying virus numbers, giving his work a degree of precision akin to what had been achieved in the simpler bacteriophage systems.
 He and his colleagues, particularly Alfred Gottschalk, studied how the influenza virus attached to its target cell before entry and also how it detached from the cell surface prior to the invasion of a new batch of cells.
 In 1951 Burnet and Patricia Lind made the then heterodox finding that when a cell was infected with two different influenza virus strains, some of the progeny viruses that came out were recombinants with traits of each of the parent strains.
 It is now known that such reassortant viruses are potential precursors of major epidemics.
 A member of Burnet’s team, Gordon Ada, was the first to show that the genes of the influenza virus consisted of ribonucleic and not deoxyribonucleic acid.